 I would advise before you go about making a release candidate, do a practise run by deploying a SNAPSHOT.
 Also, make sure builds have been passing recently for the branch from where you are going to take your release.
 You should also have tried recent branch tips out on a cluster under load running for instance our hbase-it integration test suite for a few hours to 'burn in' the near-candidate bits.

-Point Release Only: At this point you should make svn copy of the previous release branch (ex: 0.96.1) with the new point release tag (e.g. 0.96.1.1 tag).
+At this point you should tag the previous release branch (ex: 0.96.1) with the new point release tag (e.g. 0.96.1.1 tag).
 Any commits with changes or mentioned below for the point release should be appled to the new tag.

 The Hadoop How To Release wiki page informs much of the below and may have more detail on particular sections so it is worth review.